openpublishoperation/devops-learn-pr/docs/learn/git-at-scale.md

 ---
-title: What is version control?
+title: Git at Scale
-description: What is version control?
-If you're developing code, building websites, or writing documentation, using version control is essential to protect your work. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: routlaw ms.date: 04/04/2017
+description: "In this series of articles, we’ll discuss each of these scale challenges in depth, and how we have solved them to enable a team of this size to work successfully in Git." ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: sanoursa ms.date: 02//21/2018
 ---
 # Git at Scale
-> By Saeed Noursalehi
+> By: Saeed Noursalehi

 We recently
 [announced](https://blogs.msdn.microsoft.com/bharry/2017/05/24/the-largest-git-repo-on-the-planet/)